fanpu/website/_posts/2023-06-02-score-based-diffusion-models.markdown

 to make score matching on diffusion models a viable contender to displace GANs as the state-of-the-art for generative modeling.

-Our experiments in this paper help to provide empirical context to the theoretical results we have derived.
+Our experiments in this post help to provide empirical context to the theoretical results we have derived.
 Most notably, we have shown how annealing is an essential part of sampling via Langevin dynamics.

 Finally, we discuss some future directions that can help to improve the viability of using score-based diffusion models, which includes improving its computational cost in both training and sampling and increasing the diversity of applicable modalities.

 # Acknowledgements